Lu Ning: 2018–19 season

-Lu won his place on the snooker tour back for the 2018/19 season at the second event of Q School in May 2018. losing only 7 frames in six matches.
+Lu won his place on the snooker tour back for the 2018/19 season at the second event of 2018 Q School, losing only 7 frames in six matches.
 He stated that he felt 'mentally ready' to resurrect his professional career after two years playing only on the Chinese tour.

 He reached his first last 16 in the Northern Ireland Open, beating Craig Steadman, Alan McManus and Hammad Miah, before losing to David Gilbert.
 He repeated the feat in next tournament, the UK Championship, where he beat Anthony McGill, Mark Joyce and Luca Brecel, before losing 6–5 to Tom Ford despite missing several chances to win.

 In February, Lu reached his first ranking quarter-final at the Indian Open, beating Robert Milkins, Liam Highfield, Yan Bingtao and Stuart Bingham, before losing to eventual champion Matt Selt.
 The win against Bingham featured an amazing final frame clearance including a fluked blue and a fortunate kiss on the black.

 In the following tournament, the Gibraltar Open, Lu went one better, beating three amateurs and professionals Shaun Murphy and Tian Pengfei before losing to defending champion Ryan Day.
 This semi-final lifted him inside the top 50 on the one-year ranking list.